AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 ## Overview {#overview}

-The [!DNL HTTP] destination is an [!DNL Adobe Experience Platform] streaming destination that helps you send profile data to third-party [!DNL HTTP] endpoints.
+The [!DNL HTTP] API destination is an [!DNL Adobe Experience Platform] streaming destination that helps you send profile data to third-party [!DNL HTTP] endpoints.

 To send profile data to [!DNL HTTP] endpoints, you must first connect to the destination in [[!DNL Adobe Experience Platform]](#connect-destination).